Code-Institute-Submissions/kordianbird-RecipeBook_FebResub/README.md

 * profile page let's the user know that they are logged in and what their username is

-* add recipe page is plain and not cramped with content to not overwhelm the user
+* add_recipe page is plain and not cramped with content to not overwhelm the user

-* user's recipes have delete and edit buttons that are easy to see
+* user_recipes have delete and edit buttons that are easy to see

 * the pink and cyan colors of navbar and buttons are bright to give the website a calm and nice feel